What is Spraying?

 While you’ll need to determine the cause of kitty’s spraying in order to put an end to it, there are ways to deter him from continuing the behavior.
 If your cat sprays in a single area, place some food and water somewhere near that spot.
 Cats are very clean animals and they don’t like urinating or spraying near the source of their food.
 Remember, though, if you don’t find the cause of your cat’s spraying, he might just start to spray somewhere else!

-If the spraying persists even after finding the cause, cleaning the area thoroughly with an enzymatic cleaner, and putting food near the target, talk to your veterinarian or seek the help of a qualified feline behaviorist.
+If the spraying persists even after finding the cause, cleaning the area thoroughly with a bio-enzymatic cleaner, like Unique Pet Care’s Advanced Cat Odor + Stain, and putting food near the target, talk to your veterinarian or seek the help of a qualified feline behaviorist.